 Windows Server 2019

 Windows Server 2012 R2 and Windows Server 2012

 For details about support in earlier versions of Windows, contact your Microsoft account or support representative.

 When the Azure Information Protection clients protect the data by using the Azure Rights Management service, the data can be consumed by the same devices that support the Azure Rights Management service.

-The Azure Information Protection clients can label and protect documents and emails by using the Office applications Word, Excel, PowerPoint, and Outlook from any of the following Office editions:
+The Azure Information Protection clients can label and protect documents and emails by using Microsoft Word, Excel, PowerPoint, and Outlook from any of the following Office editions:

-Office apps minimum version 1805, build 9330.2078 from Office 365 Business or Microsoft 365 Business when the user is assigned a license for Azure Rights Management (also known as Azure Information Protection for Office 365)
+Office apps, for the versions listed in the table of supported versions for Microsoft 365 Apps by update channel, from Microsoft 365 Apps for Business or Microsoft 365 Business Premium, when the user is assigned a license for Azure Rights Management (also known as Azure Information Protection for Office 365)

 Office Professional Plus 2019

 Office Professional Plus 2016

 Office Professional Plus 2013 with Service Pack 1